Millions of people around the globe have more than one nationality for one reason or another, and footballers are of course no different.

 — Faisal HQ (@iF2is) October 10, 2019

-That would prove to be the one and only appearance he would make for the country of his heritage, opting to represent Belgium the following year.
+That proved to be the one and only appearance he would make for the country of his heritage, opting to represent Belgium the following year.

-A regular member of one of Europe’s finest international teams in the years since, Chadli has now represented the Red Devils 57 times, scoring seven goals and featuring in the side which made the semi-finals of the 2018 World Cup.
+A regular member of one of Europe’s finest international teams in the years since, Chadli has now represented the Red Devils 61 times, scoring eight goals and featuring in the side which made the semi-finals of the 2018 World Cup.

 England and Ivory Coast